Sanctuary highlights – discover the large and impressive, and tiny yet extraordinary – enjoy your Sanctuary experience

 Sanctuary walking tracks vary from easy and established, to more demanding (yet very rewarding).
 Our friendly, knowledgeable Visitor Centre volunteers will help you decide on where to go depending on how much time you have and your fitness level.

 Before you enter the Sanctuary you’ll pass through our Visitors Centre which has been significantly upgraded in 2022.
-The upgrade (funded by funding from The Simplicity Trust, Platinum Asset Management, the Lion Foundation and a number of private donors) has seen the creation of new spaces for volunteers and staff.
+The upgrade (funded by The Simplicity Trust, Platinum Asset Management, the Lion Foundation and a number of private donors) has seen the creation of new spaces for volunteers and staff.
 The feature hall has been extended and the displays completely refreshed; the building has been made weather-proof, solar panels have been installed on the roof and new technologies and features introduced.

 The helpful Visitor Centre volunteers can advise you as to the best walks to suit your interests and level of fitness.
 Some suggested highlights awaiting you include: